U.S. baby's HIV infection cured through very early treatment

 The third test looked for bits of genetic material known as viral RNA.
 They only found a single copy of viral RNA in one of the two tests they ran.

-Because there is no detectible virus in the child's blood, the team has advised that she not be given antiretroviral therapy (ART), whose goal is to block the virus from replicating in the blood.
+Because there is no detectible virus in the child's blood, the team has advised that she not be given antiretroviral therapy, whose goal is to block the virus from replicating in the blood.
 Instead, she will be monitored closely.

+There are no samples that can be used by other researchers to confirm the findings, which may lead sceptics to challenge how the doctors know for sure that the child was infected.

+Persaud said the team is trying to use the tiny scraps of viral genetic material they have been able to gather from the child to compare with the mother's infection, to confirm that the child's infection came from her mother.
+But, she stressed, the baby had tested positive in two separate blood tests, and there had been evidence of the virus replicating in her blood, which are standard methods of confirming HIV infection.

-Because the child's treatment was stopped, the doctors were able to identify that this child had been cured, raising questions about whether other children who received early treatment and have undetectable viral loads may also be cured without knowing it.
+Because the child's treatment was stopped, the doctors were able to determine that this child had been cured, raising questions about whether other children who received early treatment and have undetectable viral loads may also be cured without their doctors knowing it.

 But the doctors warned parents not to be tempted to take their children off treatment to see if the virus comes back.
 Normally, when patients stop taking their medications, the virus comes roaring back, and treatment interruptions increase the risk that the virus will develop drug resistance.